Interaction-Gaming/slow-body/README.md

 # slow-body

 The handling of badly behaved or slow clients is a bit fragmented and not well-solved in the Express ecosystem.
-Most of the problems actually come from Node itself, and Express does not attempt to handle it for you.
+Node is not helping matters, and Express does not attempt to handle it for you.

+To be fair, this specific scenario is limited by the HTTP 1.1 spec, which Node is adhering to strictly here.
+It requires that the entirety of request bodies are read before a response can be written.

 Servers supporting GraphQL operations, and/or supporting Mobile clients, are particularly vulnerable to the problem of clients slowly drip-feeding their request bodies.
 These bad clients effectively act as a slow loris attack.
 Rather than keep the sockets open until the request _eventually_, _maybe_ completes, this package will close the connections after a configurable timeout.

 This *is* rather rude, and clients will probably throw exceptions when they try to write their next byte to a closed socket.

 ## How It Works